-Management of the Company is responsible for the preparation and presentation of the consolidated financial statements and notes thereto, MD&A and other information contained in this MD&A. Additionally, it is management's responsibility to ensure the Company complies with the laws and regulations applicable to its activities.
+Management of the Company is responsible for the preparation and presentation of the unaudited interim condensed consolidated financial statements and notes thereto, MD&A and other information contained in this MD&A. Additionally, it is management's responsibility to ensure the Company complies with the laws and regulations applicable to its activities.

-The consolidated financial statements and the MD&A have been approved by the audit committee on April 25, 2025, as delegated by the Company's Board of Directors.
+The unaudited interim condensed consolidated financial statements and the MD&A have been approved by the audit committee on May 16, 2025, as delegated by the Company's Board of Directors.
 These documents and more information about the Company are available on SEDAR+ at www.sedarplus.ca.